-Furthermore, for each evaluation item, a constructive opinion exchange took place including issues raised and future suggestions by the Directors.
-In particular, with respect to appropriate monitoring of the Long-Term Management Plan, we saw a high level of awareness of the issues in the contents of reporting on the status of business execution of Corporate Executive Officers, and the balance between the time for briefings and the time for deliberation.
+In analyzing the results, identifying issues, and examining measures for remediation, the Board of Directors held discussions that took into account recommendations and comments on issues from directors on various evaluation items while referencing the analysis results and advice on issues provided by the third-party organization.
+In particular, with respect to appropriate monitoring of the Long-Term Management Plan 2030, we saw a high level of awareness of the issues in the contents of reporting on the status of business execution of Corporate Executive Officers, themes for improving the strength of monitoring, the balance between the time for briefings and the time for deliberation, and other matters.